VAT Input Tax basics: The Input Tax Order

 The Input Tax Order also applies to goods that are not building materials.
 For further information please see VCONST.

 The VAT (Tour Operators) Order 1987 also disallows input tax on goods or services acquired for resupply as part of package falling within the Tour Operators Margin Scheme.
-See V1-23 Schemes for further details.

 The expense of providing accommodation for company directors is not a cost incurred for business purposes.
 The VAT incurred does not meet the criteria of input tax and does not require a blocking order to stop deduction.
 See section 24(3) of the VAT Act 1994 at VIT11500.